 If you are not an apricot fan, it may be because you have never had a great one.
 Even in Mediterranean climates, where apricots thrive, good ones can be hard to come by.
 They do not tend to travel well, and if they don’t turn mushy in the trunk of your car on the way home, one day in a warm kitchen will do the trick.

 But if you can get your hands on a great apricot, and you are not already an apricot fan, one bite may convert you as it did me.
 A great apricot threatens to overpower the senses—the charming red blush on the skin, the sunny orange flesh, the floral and sweet yet enticingly tart aroma and flavor.
 I discovered this fact relatively late in life, after moving to Spain.
 In fact, I cannot remember any apricot before this time that left any impression on me at all besides the “Apricot” doll from the Strawberry Shortcake collection.
-Even though I have accumulated far more delicious apricot memories in the nine years I’ve lived in Spain, I nevertheless think of Apricot every time I step into my kitchen this time of year.
+Even though I have accumulated far more delicious apricot memories in the many years I’ve lived in Spain, I nevertheless think of Apricot every time I step into my kitchen this time of year.
 What did they ever put in her hair to make such an indelible scent?

 For my son, it will be a different story.
 Apricot was one of his first fruits, and his papá’s apricots will be one of his earliest food memories.
 Perhaps someday he’ll long for this taste of his youth.